rackerlabs/rackspace-how-to/content/rackconnect/multiple-ssl-certificates-on-a-single-rackconnected-cloud-server-pat.md

 www.example-domain-2.com`, you could set up your network device as
 follows:

--   The Cloud server private IP address is 10.1.1.1.
+-   The cloud server private IP address is 10.1.1.1.
 -   DNS points `www.example-domain.com` to the public IP address 1.1.1.1.
 -   DNS points `www.example-domain-2.com` to the public IP address 1.1.1.2.
 -   The PAT entry on the network device points 1.1.1.1 port 443 to 10.1.1.1 port